-Hello everyone, my name is Carol and I’m fairly new to quilting.
-I joined a local group, Quilty Pleasures, approx 18 months ago and one of the earliest attempts at quilting involved making some Fidget quilts to donate to local Residential Care Homes and some Developmental Hearts for the Hospital special care baby unit.
+Hello everyone, my name is Carol and love quilting.
+I joined a local group, Quilty Pleasures, and one of the earliest attempts at quilting involved making some Fidget quilts to donate to local Residential Care Homes and some Developmental Hearts for the Hospital special care baby unit.
 These appealled to my ‘inner creative being’ and now find myself ‘distracted’ from finishing off bigger projects and make a fidget quilt or some small project I’ve read about instead.
 I’m sure we have all been there!!

 You will need: Freezer paper, calico, a computer and inkjet printer and a bottle of distilled white vinegar.